Chart Color Schemes

 Health performance in St Georges Basin - Erowal Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 St Georges Basin - Erowal Bay faces significant health challenges, with various conditions affecting both younger and older residents.
-As of approximately 2016-17, around 47% (~7,174 people) had private health cover, compared to 49.3% in the Rest of NSW and a national average of 55.3%.
-The most prevalent conditions were arthritis (13.6%) and mental health issues (10.3%), while 54.4% reported no medical ailments, compared to 59.4% in the Rest of NSW.
+Approximately 47% (~7,183 people) have private health cover, compared to 49.3% across Rest of NSW and a national average of 55.3%.
+The most prevalent medical conditions are arthritis (13.6%) and mental health issues (10.3%), while 54.4% claim no medical ailments, slightly lower than the 59.4% in Rest of NSW.

 Frequently Asked Questions - Health